Mexican president evaluates merging anti-trust regulators with ministries

 He suggested the telecoms regulator had failed to rein-in monopolistic power of some companies.
 The IFT has been credited with reducing the market share of billionaire Carlos Slim’s America Movil, although the company is still the largest player in the industry.

 “They said that in this manner there would no be more monopolies in communications.
-Are there, or are there not?” he asked, suggesting during a regular news conference.
+Are there, or are there not?” he asked during a regular news conference.
 “We have to review all these administrative apparatus, their function, so that there’s no duplication.”

 Lopez Obrador cut his own salary in 2018 to 40% of what his predecessors earned, and created a rule that no public servant should earn more than him.